The Grand Village of the Natchez Indians

 The Grand Village is a museum and 128-acre park featuring three prehistoric Native American mounds, a reconstructed Natchez Indian house, and a nature trail.

 - Explore the Visitor Center and a gift shop offering Native American crafts.
+Visitor Center maximum occupancy is fifteen people at one time.

 - Walk the nature trail.